drogonframework/drogon-docs/ENG-10-Configuration-File.md

 Among them:

 * `name`: string type, client name, the default value is "default", name is the application developer to get the database client's markup from the framework, if there are multiple clients, the name field must be different;
 * `rdbms`：A string indicating the type of database server.
-Currently supports "postgresql" and "mysql", which is not case sensitive;
+Currently supports "postgresql","mysql" and "sqlite3", which is not case sensitive;
 * `host`：String, database server address, `localhost` is the default value;
 * `port`：An integer representing the port number of the database server;
 * `dbname`：String, database name;